FUNDAMENTALS OF SENATE COMMITTEES

 COMMITTEE REPORTS

 Once a committee has finished its hearings on a bill or special study, a report is drafted to reflect its findings and recommendations.
 The report must be adopted by the committee before it can be presented or tabled in the Senate.
-In the case of special studies, committees may choose to produce a number of interim reports in the course of their work prior to a final report at the end of the study.
-For a report resulting from the work of a subcommittee, the report must first be adopted by the full committee, then it can be presented or tabled in the Senate under the committee.
+In the case of special studies, committees may choose to produce one or more interim reports in the course of their work prior to producing a final report at the end of the study.
+For a report resulting from the work of a subcommittee, the report must be adopted by the parent committee before it can be presented or tabled in the Senate by the parent committee.
 After adopting a report, a committee often delegates to both the chair and deputy chair, or to the steering committee, the power to make minor corrections to the report (i.e., grammar, spelling, etc.) without substantially affecting the content.

 Reporting to the Senate

 A committee may report a bill with or without amendment(s), and in either case, the committee may also append observations to its report.
-In addition, rule 12-23(5) allows a committee to present a report recommending that the Senate not proceed further with the legislation.[167]
-Such a report must include reasons and, if the report is adopted by the Senate, the bill is dropped from the Order Paper and Notice Paper.
-When reporting on the subject matter of a bill, the committee may include suggested changes to the bill in its report.
+In addition, rule 12-22(5) allows a committee to present a report recommending that the Senate not proceed further with the legislation.[168]
+If the report is adopted by the Senate, the bill is dropped from the Order Paper and Notice Paper.
+When reporting on the subject matter of a bill, the committee must include its reasons for recommending that the Senate not proceed further with the bill, and may include suggested changes to the bill in its report.

-A report on a special study may be either interim or final.
-Reports on special studies are usually lengthy and include the findings of the committee and its recommendations.
+Reports on special studies are usually lengthy and include evidence heard by the committee, the findings of the committee and its recommendations.
 Given the impact that these reports may have, committee members typically attempt to build a consensus on the analysis and recommendations to be included in the report.
-Rule 12-22(1) states that a report “shall contain the conclusions agreed to by majority.”
-Occasionally, a consensus is not possible, and a report may include the opinion of a minority of the members, if the committee so allows.
+Rule 12-21(1) states that a report “shall contain the conclusions agreed to by majority.”
+Occasionally, a consensus is not possible, and a report may include the opinion of a minority of the members, if the majority of the committee members agree.
 However, Senate practice does not permit the attachment of separate minority reports to a committee report.

 Report with Observations or Recommendations